ivay-d/ivay-d/README.md

 - 🆘 `BDFD-Tutorials` - The basics and hard parts of BDFD, awesome for everyone!

 - 👾 `Unofficial BDFD api` - BDFD users are in struggle with the limits they have, so this is a helpful API for them

-- 🚀 `loopy-ts` - The best API wrapper for `aoi.loopy5418.dev` made in `Typescript`

 If you have any ideas of improvement, contact me!